 What do you imagine Romania is like?
 I’ll stake cash that you wouldn’t imagine the rural paradise we’ve found ourselves in.
 Fate has brought us to a village in rural Romania, Breb, in Maramures.
 It’s quite possibly the most beautiful, unspoiled place I’ve ever been.
 Maramures is the county in the north of Transylvania tight on Romania’s border with Ukraine and it’s very close to paradise.

 Bucharest was an eye-opener, a city we loved far more than expected.
 A pleasant sleeper-train journey to the north of Romania and we are in another world and time.
-The little village of Breb in Maramures ( not, as we originally thought, Transylvania, but not far away) is the most lovely, peaceful, beautiful place I think we’ve ever visited.
+The little village of Breb in Maramures County is the most lovely, peaceful, beautiful place I think we’ve ever visited.